What are dental implants?

 The success rate of dental implants is very high.

 A factor that can influence the success is your lifestyle habits.
 Smoking needs to be stopped before treatment and ideally after the implants are fitted.
 Smoking reduces healing capacity and can cause complications at the integration point of the implant, not to mention its other effects on general health.

 Some health conditions and the medication required to treat them can also have an adverse effect on implants. these include diabetes, cancer, and gastric reflux.

 It’s very important to discuss your medical history with your dentist in the initial stages of the implant procedure.

 One of the greatest advantages of dental implants is that they require no special after-care; simply brush, floss and visit your dentist as normal.
 Good oral hygiene, healthy gums, and twice-yearly dentist visits are all your implant need to last.
 Though to maximize the lifespan of implants it is strongly recommended to avoid smoking.

 With proper oral hygiene, regular recall appointments and avoidance of smoking you can expect dental implants to last around 20 years. however, it’s entirely possible for them to last a lifetime.

-*any surgical or invasive procedure carries risks. before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+*any surgical or invasive procedure carries risks. before proceeding, you should seek a second opinion from an appropriately qualified dentist in Melbourne CBD.